Confessional poetry: Further developments

+But some contemporary modern poets produce plural bodies of work that combine the confessional mode with other core aspects of their output; this absorption of the confessional into a larger, more diverse oeuvre comes under the umbrella of 'Poeclectics', whereby confessionalism becomes, for certain poets, just one important strand in a writing approach that deploys "all kinds of style, subject, voice, register and form".

 Influence

-In the 1970s and 1980s, many poets and writers, like Sharon Olds, Marie Howe, and Franz Wright, were strongly influenced by the precedent set by confessional poetry with its themes of taboo autobiographical experience, of the psyche and the self, and revelations of both childhood and adult traumas.
+In the 1970s and 1980s many poets and writers, like Sharon Olds, Marie Howe, and Franz Wright, were strongly influenced by the precedent set by confessional poetry with its themes of taboo autobiographical experience, of the psyche and the self, and revelations of both childhood and adult traumas.

-In an essay published in 1985, poet Stanley Kunitz wrote that Lowell's Life Studies was "perhaps the most influential book of modern verse since T. S. Eliot's The Waste Land."
+In an essay published in 1985 poet Stanley Kunitz wrote that Lowell's Life Studies was "perhaps the most influential book of modern verse since T. S. Eliot's The Waste Land."

-More recently, pop singer Taylor Swift has described both herself and Alanis Morissette as songwriters who have been heavily influenced by confessional poetry.
 Artists such as Peter Gabriel, Morrissey, and Madonna have all described Sexton as being influential to their work.

 Criticism

-In a 1977 interview with Paris Review, Richard Wilbur criticized confessional poetry, saying, "One of the jobs of poetry is to make the unbearable bearable, not by falsehood, but by clear, precise confrontation.
+In a 1977 interview with The Paris Review, Richard Wilbur criticized confessional poetry, saying, "One of the jobs of poetry is to make the unbearable bearable, not by falsehood, but by clear, precise confrontation.
 Even the most cheerful poet has to cope with pain as part of the human lot; what he shouldn't do is to complain, and dwell on his personal mischance."
-Deep Image poet Robert Bly made a similar criticism.
+Deep image poet Robert Bly made a similar criticism.

 Some literary critics of Confessional poets have noticed a shared ambition among many of these writers to become celebrities.
 In concurrence with the proliferation of popular culture during the 1950s, confessionalism offered readers a detailed view of the writer's personal hardships, and in light of the considerable public attention which confessional poets received, the confessional movement is seen by some literary critics as a form of celebrity culture.

-A literary movement called the Language poets formed as a reaction against confessional poetry and took as their starting point the early modernist poetry composed by Gertrude Stein, William Carlos Williams, and Louis Zukofsky.
-Despite this, Language poetry has been called an example of postmodernism in American poetry.
+A literary movement called the language poets formed as a reaction against confessional poetry and took as their starting point the early modernist poetry composed by Gertrude Stein, William Carlos Williams, and Louis Zukofsky.
+Despite this, language poetry has been called an example of postmodernism in American poetry.

 By far the most controversial reaction against confessional poetry is known as New Formalism, which argues for the return to rhymed, metrical, and narrative poetry.
-New Formalism began during the 1970s and early '80s when younger poets from the Baby Boom Generation began to fight against the dominance of both free verse and confessional poetry.
-In 1981, New Formalist poet R.S.
-Gwynn published The Narcissiad, which literary critic Robert McPhillips later dubbed, "a Popean mock epic lambasting contemporary poets".
+New formalism began during the 1970s and early 80s when younger poets from the Baby Boom Generation began to fight against the dominance of both free verse and confessional poetry.
+In 1981, New Formalist poet R. S. Gwynn published The Narcissiad, which literary critic Robert McPhillips later dubbed, "a Popean mock epic lambasting contemporary poets".